onesmash/WebViewJsonRPC/README.md

 WebViewJsonRPC
 ==============

-An bridge for sending message from JavaScript to Obj-C.
+A bridge for sending message from JavaScript to Obj-C.